Bruno Fornaroli: 2022–2023

 Fornaroli made his club debut on 4 November, scoring a penalty in the 89th-minute after a hand-ball from Mark Natta, in a 4–0 win against Newcastle.
 Following his maiden goal, he made a further 4 appearances before being signed on a permanent basis on 18 January 2023, after the opening of the January transfer window.
 On 3 February, Fornaroli made his 150th A-League appearance against Wellington Phoenix, netting the equaliser past Oliver Sail, before goals from Jake Brimmer and Tomi Juric ended the match in a 3–1 win at AAMI Park.
 On 18 February, he scored in his first Melbourne Derby match for Melbourne Victory, in a 3–2 win over his former club Melbourne City – becoming the first player to have scored for both clubs in the Melbourne Derby.
 At the conclusion of the season, Fornaroli was named on the club's Player’s Player award and TAC Golden Boot for his 7 goals in the league as the club's top-goalscorer.

 2023–2024

-In the 2023–24 A-League Men season, Fornaroli won the club's golden boot with 18 goasl.
+In the 2023–24 A-League Men season, Fornaroli won the club's golden boot with 18 goals.